novnc/noVNC/README.md

      with 0 ('\x00') and ends with 255 ('\xff').

   2. Javascript itself does not have the ability to handle pure byte arrays.
-The python proxy base64 encodes the data so that the Javascript client can decode the data as an integer array.
+The python proxy encodes the data as base64 so that the Javascript client can decode the data as an integer array.

 ### Quick Start